facebook/react-native-website/docs/new-architecture-app-intro.md

 At this time, you must use a React Native nightly release in order to get access to the most up to date changes.
 Eventually, we will recommend targeting a minimum stable open source release.

 This guide is written with the expectation that you’re using a specific nightly release.
-As new revisions of the playbook are release, the target nightly release may be updated.
-The specific nightly version that we will be using throughout the rest of the playbook is version `0.0.0-20211205-2008-583471bc4`.
+As new revisions of this guide are released, the target nightly release may be updated.
+The specific nightly version that we will be using throughout the rest of this guide is version `0.0.0-20211205-2008-583471bc4`.

 Before upgrading your app to a specific nightly release, we recommend upgrading your app to the latest open source release.
 By upgrading to a published open source release first, you will be able to take advantage of tools like the [upgrade helper](https://react-native-community.github.io/upgrade-helper/) to determine what other changes may be required for your project.